About the cat in Degas’s hat shop…

 “His paintings portray the growth of the bourgeoisie, the emergence of a service economy and the widespread entrance of women into the workplace,” according to biography.com, quite a different enterprise than that of his contemporaries.

-The honestly of his portrayals got him in trouble with a society that preferred to keep the more mundane sides of life out of the pictures.
+The honesty of his portrayals got him in trouble with a society that preferred to keep the more mundane sides of life out of the pictures.

 Among his subjects were laundresses and shopkeepers, plain and simple, recorded with honest, evocative detail.